Did Jesus exclude the Gentiles?

 Jesus’ response at this point is the hardest part of this passage for us to understand.
 He says, “It is not right to take the children’s bread and throw it to the dogs.”
 Ouch!
 What can that mean?
 It seems unnecessarily rude and hurtful.
 But a closer look at the text shows us that Jesus’ intention is not to wound.

 That grates against our modern sensibilities.
 We like to see people as autonomous actors, navigating and understanding the world by the virtue of their own free will and intellect.
 But the Bible is just a lot more realistic than that.
-We are all very much a product of our culture, and it often takes a miraculous work by the Holy Spirit to ever get us to divest ourselves of our inherited prejudices and idolatries.
+We are all very much a product of our culture.
+So, our lives tend to reproduce the particular varieties of rebellion against God that are common in the community around us.

-This Canaanite woman seems to understand that.
+This Canaanite woman seems to understand that in some way.
 She is not affronted.
 She does not walk away.
 Instead, she takes the blunt and difficult truth of Jesus’ words and accepts them.
 “Yes, Lord,” she says.
 Her “yes” is a kind of admission, as if to say, “Yes Lord, I know that I come from peoples who worship other gods and do practices that the Israelites say are immoral and unjust.
 And in my life, I’ve taken part of all of that.”

-But her “yes” is also a contradiction to what Jesus has said.
+But her “yes” is also a contradiction of what Jesus has said.
 “Yes, Lord,” it is right to share with me because “even the dogs eat the crumbs that fall from their lords’ table.”
-She says, “I am not asking for the children’s bread; only give me what they leave over and that will be enough for me. ”
+This Gentile woman looks at Israel’s Messiah and essentially says, “I am not asking for the children’s bread; only give me what they leave over and that will be enough for me.”

 Jesus is amazed by this statement.
 He emphatically praises her faith and grants her request.
-The reason He’s surprised is that He has so rarely seen faith like this—either from the religious leaders of Israel or even His own disciples.
+The reason he’s surprised is that he has so rarely seen faith like this—either from some of the other religious leaders of his time or even his own disciples.

-The disciples and the Pharisees were always trying to impress God with their performance in order to court God’s favor, because deep down they weren’t really sure that God had enough blessings to go around.
+The temptation for many in that day—and for many of us now—is to try to impress God with their performance in order to court His favor.
+We’re tempted to do that when, deep down, we aren’t really sure that God has enough blessings to go around.

 The faith that the Canaanite woman offers Jesus is nothing like this.
-Hers is a faith that is only remarkable in its humility and in her persistent focus on Jesus as her only possible source of help.
+Hers is a faith that is only remarkable in its humility and in her persistent focus on the Messiah of Israel as her only possible source of help.
 And hers is the only faith that Jesus calls “great” in the gospel of Matthew.